tremor-rs/tremor-www/docs/overview.md

 ## Runtime model

-The Tremor runtime is composed of multiple internal components that communicate via queues across multiple threads of control managed/coordinated by a set of control plane actors driven by the Tremor REST API.
+The Tremor runtime is composed of multiple internal components that communicate via queues across multiple threads of control managed/coordinated by a set of control plane component driven by the Tremor REST API.

 ### Processing model